/

 An economics degree can also be a stepping stone to law.
 Contracts, mergers, acquisitions, taxes, union disputes and tenancy squabbles are all economic matters.
 Law schools look for candidates with strong reading and research skills, the ability to chew through huge amounts of information, a logical mind and a general knowledge of history, politics, finance and human behaviour—all things a major in economics provides.

-The most common type of economics degree is a bachelor of arts, which provides a broad theoretical overview of the field and its core concepts.
-Some universities also offer a bachelor of science option, which takes a deeper dive into the math and statistics side of the field, and is a good primer for those eyeing graduate studies in economics or its sister disciplines, like finance.
+The most common type of undergraduate economics degree is a bachelor of arts, which provides a broad theoretical overview of the field and its core concepts.
+Some universities also offer a bachelor of science option, which takes a deeper dive into the math and statistics side of the field and is a good primer for those eyeing graduate studies in economics or its sister disciplines, like finance.

-Students in applied economic programs study how the theory is applied to a specific area, like trade, natural resources or finance, graduating with a degree positioned for work in government or business that matches their niche of choice.
-Many schools offer crossover programs with their business schools.
-The skills of an economist translate well to a career in entrepreneurship, too.
-For those who want to strike out on their own, knowing how to read the market is critical.
+Students in applied economic programs study how the theory is applied to a specific area, like trade, natural resources or finance, graduating with a degree priming them for work in government or business.
+Many Canadian universities offer crossover programs with their business schools.
+Several offer internships and co-op placements in government and industry, with employers that include Global Affairs Canada, Microsoft Canada, Manulife Financial and others.

 Standout Economics Programs